tailhook/lithos/docs/config.rst

 ```````

 Sandbox also contains network configuration.
 By default all containers have
-host network.
+host network (i.e. they operate in the same network namespace, just like
+non-containerized processes).

 There is also support for bridged network:

 .. code-block:: yaml